duduBmoon21/Yewal-Coffe/README.md

-# Coffee Shop App
+# Yewale-Coffee

-This project is a coffee shop app built with React and Vite.
+This project is a Yewale-Coffee built with React and Vite.
 It features a landing page with information about the coffee shop and its offerings.

 ## Features